 Blogger’s admin look is clean, fast and makes a streamlined blogging experience.
 The layout is easy to set with a click and drag rearranging.
 There are several designs and you can also edit the templates HTML.
 The variety of templates is limited though so it might be difficult in getting a more advanced design unless you can do some manual coding.

-Tumblr – More of a social media site than a blog site
+Tumblr – More of a social media site than a blog platform

 On Tumblr you can have a personal blog to post simple and quick posts with focus on images and videos.
 On Tumblr you “follow” blogs from other users like you follow people on Twitter.
 You can “like” their content like on Facebook and share the content by reblogging it.